Ep. 179 The Mysterious Interplay of Fear, Anger, and Self-Reliance

 1. Do you struggle with fear?
 I’m not asking about episodes of fear as much as being characterized by fear, anxiousness, or worry.

-2. When an outcome is not happening the way you hoped, does insecurity (fear) begin to control your mind?
+2. When an outcome is not happening as you hoped, does insecurity (fear) begin to control your mind?
 If so, why does that happen?

-3. Do you retaliate angrily (self-reliance) when things seem to be slipping from your control?
-If so, you will want to address the fear, anger, self-reliance construct that tries to control your life.
+3. Do you retaliate angrily (self-reliance) when things seem to be slipping from control?
+If so, you will want to address the fear, anger, and self-reliance construct that tries to control your life.

 Need More Help?